How to Prepare for a Civilian Job Interview

 After scheduling the interview, the pre-interview jitters begin to kick in.
 You realize you don’t know what steps to take next.
 Don’t panic.
 You do not have to handle the uncertainty about the interview alone.
-The team at Empire Resume have gathered some tips to help put you on the path to success as you prepare for your civilian job interview.
+The military resume writing experts at Empire Resume have gathered some tips to help put you on the path to success as you prepare for your civilian job interview.

 Combat Interview Anxiety with Preparation

 Anyone who undergoes the job interview process experiences some level of anxiety.
 According to the Job Interview Anxiety Survey conducted by Everest College and the Harris Collective, 92% of people are anxious about the interview process.

-In the civilian world, you will constantly hear that preparation is the key to acing the interview.
+In the civilian world, you will constantly hear that preparation is the key to nailing your interview.
 As a military veteran, you should think of preparation as military training or even military resilience training.
 After all, training is the first step everyone takes after joining the military.
 And, let’s not forget, training involves practice.
 Practice is a part of training because there are steps that are repeated over and over until those steps are ingrained in your life and become second nature.

 Training along with practice teaches discipline and provides mental, physical and emotional skills to be ready for the big day, whether the big day is the first day of an operation or the first day of a mission.
 When you look at interview preparation from this viewpoint, you’ll see that preparing for an interview is similar to military training.
 So, let’s get started.